tomlm/iciclecreek.bot/source/Libraries/Luce.net/readme.md

 permutations of sentence structure and the laboriously label them for the system to understand your patterns.

-Luce focuses on a syntax which needs minimal changes to affect your desired outcome and maximizes the reuse.
+LucE focuses on a syntax which needs minimal changes to affect your desired outcome and maximizes the reuse.

-# Luce's relationship to ML
+# LucE's relationship to ML
-The Luce engine can be run on it's own and work perfectly fine, but it can also be coupled with existing LU engines such as LUIS or Orchestrator to great benefit.
+The LucE engine can be run on it's own and work perfectly fine, but it can also be coupled with existing LU engines such as LUIS or Orchestrator to great benefit.
-* **External Entity Recognizer** - Luce can be used as a runtime source of external entities to a machine learning system such as LUIS.
+* **External Entity Recognizer** - LucE can be used as a runtime source of external entities to a machine learning system such as LUIS.
-* **Generate LU files** - Luce can be used to generate .LU files which can contain labeled examples and entity references.
+* **Generate LU files** - LucE can be used to generate .LU files which can contain labeled examples and entity references.

 # Language support
-There are 2 factors controlling language support in Luce.
+There are 2 factors controlling language support in LucE.

 ## Tokenizers
-Luce uses off the shelf Lucene tokenizers to tokenize text into tokens.
+LucE uses off the shelf LucEne tokenizers to tokenize text into tokens.
 There are currently token analyzers for 29 lanuages:
 * *Arabic
 Armenian